jcurtis06/settlercraft-plugins/README.md

-# settlercraft-plugins
+# SettlerCraft Plugins 🌲
-Custom plugins for SettlerCraft; the most legendary survival server in existence.
+Custom made PaperMC plugins for the Settlercraft Minecraft server (previously Northcraft).

-# Problems/Solutions
-- Claimed chunks stay forever claimed despite being untouched by the owner
+## Dev Map
+What order features will be added in

+### Phase 1
+- Reimplement all features from Northcraft
+  - Claims, shops, and payments

+### Phase 2
-  - Solution A: Taxes
+- Taxes w/ API endpoints for web

-  - Solution B: Not moving through adjacent territory every given time period results in loss of claim
+### Phase 3
+- Wars & player shops

+### Phase 4
+- Tower defense